mfjkri/bluesheets-tech-qn/README.md

 ## Configuration

 The database connection details can be configured using environment variables.
 Modify the `.env` file as needed.

-Certainly!
-Here's a behavior description based on the import settings:

 ## Behavior